RitvikIP27/ContactDetailer/README.md

-the template folder has all the html files app.py works the back-end the static folder has the fixed/unchangeable things such as photos, database, stylesheet etc do not move the things for the code has been written accordingly in order to run the file, simply open a github terminal in the main repository and run the command
+the template folder has all the html files\n app.py works the back-end\n the static folder has the fixed/unchangeable things such as photos, database, stylesheet etc do not move the things for the code has been written accordingly in order to run the file, simply open a github terminal in the main repository and run the command